royw/Versio/README.rst

     >>> str(v1)
     '1.2.4'

-For PEP 440, the release part is defined as "N[.N]*".
+For PEP 440, the release part is defined as "N[.N]+".
 We can bump specific parts of the release by using an index like::

     >>> v1.bump('release', 2)